Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Method

+\paragraph{Adapting Polarization Measurements for Monocular Models.} Our camera produces two polarization observations, $(\polarImageX, \polarImageY)$, whereas monocular depth models are pretrained to take a three-channel RGB image as input.
+Therefore, a central question is how to make these pretrained models compatible with our wavefront-encoded measurements, while preserving their learned visual priors.

+To this end, we propose a simple input adaptation strategy that converts the two polarization channels into a three-channel input:

+This input matches the expected input format of monocular depth models without modifying any network layers or adding auxiliary branches.
+More importantly, it preserves scene structure in a form that remains compatible with the model's learned priors while injecting physically encoded metric depth cues.
+As illustrated in \cref{fig:justify_input}, a pretrained Depth Anything V2 model can still estimate high-quality depth from this input, suggesting that it retains sufficient natural image details for effective zero-shot transfer.

+We also explored alternative designs.
+In particular, inspired from PromptDA\cite{lin2025prompting}, we attached a decoder-side fusion module following their design, while adapting the fusion input from one channel to two channels to accommodate $(\polarImageX, \polarImageY)$.
+However, as shown in our ablation study (\cref{tab:ablation_design_choice}), this additional fusion module brings no meaningful advantage.
+In practice, the input adaptation is already sufficient to align pretrained monocular models with our polarization measurements while avoiding any extra parameters or architectural overhead.

+\paragraph{Simulator for Training Data.} Training our model requires large-scale paired polarization and depth data.
+Since collecting this in the real world with pixel-wise accuracy is infeasible, we synthesize our training dataset by converting RGB-D images into depth-encoded polarization pairs using an optical forward model.
+We model the 3D scene capture as a discrete sum of layer-wise 2D convolutions between the per-plane scene irradiance and its corresponding PSF $\psfboth(z)$:

+where $\image_\polarDirection$ is the image intensity for polarization channel $k \in \{x, y\}$, $\sceneIrradiance$ is the scene irradiance, and $M_n$ is the binary mask isolating the $n$-th depth bin $z_n$.
+The PSFs $\mathcal{P}_k(z)$ are simulated using a Fast Fourier Transform (FFT) implementation of the Kirchhoff diffraction integral \cite{born2013principles}.

-While our simulated PSFs are well aligned with the measured ones (see supplementary), a pronounced simulation-to-real gap remains (\cref{fig:simulator-artifact}).
-To address this, we identify mismatch sources and introduce a splatting-based simulator and data augmentation to improve real-world generalization, which are all validated through ablation studies.
+Although our simulated PSFs align closely with the measured ones (see supplementary), a pronounced simulation-to-real gap remains (\cref{fig:simulator-artifact}).
+To address this and improve real-world generalization, we introduce a disocclusion-aware model with alpha-compositing and polarization-aware augmentation.
+These improvements are comprehensively validated through our ablation studies ( \cref{tab:ablation}).